MicrosoftEdge/MSEdgeExplainers/webdriver.md

 - **Interoperability with classical WebDriver commands**
     - Allow existing test/automation code to be upgraded gradually.
 - **Feature parity with existing WebDriver commands**
-    - New test/automation code can be written entirely in the new protocol.
+    - Existing commands can be sent over the new protocol so that new test/automation code can be written entirely in the new protocol.
+    - Update features to take advantage of bidi communication where appropriate.
+Useful for unhandled prompts and scenarios where polling is common.
 - **A machine and human-readable API specification**
     - Makes it easier to generate up-to-date language bindings, documentation, and test cases.
 - **Easily mappable to/from native devtools protocols**
     - Simple for browser vendors to implement and maintain.
     - Possible for clients to enhance their WebDriver automation with browser-specific devtools protocol features.

 This document doesn't attempt to dive into the any of the new feature scenarios identified above, but rather tries to provide a solid foundation and the necessary primitives to build these features on.
+The document does walk through an example of an existing WebDriver feature (unhandled prompts) being updated for a bidirectional world.

 ## Protocol